10 Best (REALLY FREE) Password Managers in 2024

 On the other hand, the free plan doesn’t include password sharing, whereas Dashlane’s free version lets you securely share passwords with an unlimited number of friends, family, or work colleagues — as long as they’re also using Dashlane.

-Upgrading to Sticky Password Premium ($9.99 / year) adds syncing between multiple devices, password sharing, dark web monitoring, and secure cloud backup.
+Upgrading to Sticky Password Premium ($1.66 / month) adds syncing between multiple devices, password sharing, dark web monitoring, priority support, and secure cloud backup.
 Plus, a portion of every purchase goes to a non-profit dedicated to saving manatees!
 There’s no family plan, but Sticky Password does offer a lifetime subscription (something very few brands offer).

 Bottom Line: